 As far as DHC is concerned, it is my gift to the city.
 It’s a not-for-profit, and we have a charitable status.
 It is meant to bring art from around the world, art of an international caliber, to the city of Montreal.
 I was fortunate enough in my lifetime to be able to travel the world.
 Most people don’t have the opportunity to see some of these things I’ve seen.
 So, accessibility in education and opportunity, I think that’s extremely important.
 To make a gesture toward improving our city with the best ideas: that is my philanthropic gesture.
 Where Centre Phi is concerned, it is a for-profit organization and we do receive money from the government for projects, or support for some of our exhibitions, or sponsorship.
 I think we’re well anchored in the community, and I’m more and more we’re finding solutions to make it a viable enterprise.

-How you’ve been able to work with such outstanding talent?
+How have you been able to work with such outstanding talent?
 Right from the start, you had artists like Cory Arcangel, Thomas Demand, John Currin, Sophie Calle, Christian Marclay, and even your group shows are stacked with massive talent.
-Can you talk to me a bit about … how did you do that? [laughs]
+Can you talk to me a bit about … how did you do that?

 I’m pretty seductive when I want to be. [laughs] I have to say, in particular, that Marc Quinn was the first one to say yes for the foundation and we opened the doors with him.
 And that was a huge gift, right?
 So that sets a certain tone, especially when you’re embarking on a new adventure that nobody fully understands.
 I think he was very generous by believing in my story.
 So that was followed by artists like Sophie Calle or Christian Marclay.
 Later on, we could take a little more risk with some younger and less well-known artists.
 But by that time we had traction, not only in our positioning in the community, but also our team.
 Because it’s not just about Phoebe Greenberg.
 As I get older, I’m, delighted by the team that I built over the years.
 So now, when we’re bringing in really great ideas and people, it’s because of the team.